 Regularly scheduled, individual, one-hour weekly conferences with the Field Instructor are a required part of the field practicum program.
 These meetings must be documented.
 The conference is a mutually interactive process between the Field Instructor and the student.
 It is used to assess learning activities, including integration and generalization of concepts from the classroom to the field experiences, and to resolve problems.
 The supervisory conference provides an opportunity for the Field Instructor to give ongoing feedback concerning the student's performance in relation to practicum goals.
+It will assist students in identifying performance strengths and weaknesses, reviewing process recordings, discussing case issues/dynamics and evaluating progress toward achieving goals identified in the learning plan agreement.
 It will assist students in identifying performance strengths and weaknesses, reviewing process recordings, discussing case issues/dynamics and evaluating progress toward achieving goals identified in the Learning Plan.
 Field Instructors may utilize process recordings, case histories, and presentations to explore case dynamics, client-student interaction, and systematic thinking.